Hameeda Hossain: Early life and education

-Hameeda was born in Hyderabad, Sindh (now in Pakistan) in 1936, the youngest of three girls and three boys.
-The children lived with their mother in Karachi while their father, a judge, was posted to various cities.
+Hameeda was born on December 28, 1936 to a Sunni Muslim family of Akhands in Hyderabad, Sindh (present-day Pakistan).
+Her father, Abdullah Shafi Muhammad Akhand was a judge posted to various cities in the British Raj.
+Her mother was raised in Turkey and returned to Bengal aged sixteen where she got married.
+Hameeda was the youngest of three girls and three boys.

+The children lived with their mother in Karachi.
 She attended a convent school in Karachi.
 She graduated from Wellesley College in the US and earned a PhD from Oxford University.

-Marriage and family
+Personal life

-Hossain is married to Kamal Hossain, who has been the president of the Gano Forum political party in Bangladesh since he founded it in 1992.
+Hossain is married to Kamal Hossain since 1964.
+Kamal has been the president of the Gano Forum political party in Bangladesh since he founded it in 1992.
 They have two daughters, including Dina Hossain, a film maker, and Sara Hossain, a lawyer and writer who is the co-editor of 'Honor': Crimes, Paradigms and Violence Against Women.